MaJerle/stm32-usart-uart-dma-rx-tx/README.md

 - The application is notified by `TC` event (or interrupt) after all bytes have been transmitted from memory to UART via DMA
 - DMA is stopped and application may prepare next transfer immediately

-> Please note that `TC` event is triggered before last UART byte has been fully transmitted over UART.
+> Please note that the `TC` event is triggered before the last UART byte has been fully transmitted over UART.
-> That's because `TC` event is part of DMA and not part of UART.
+> That is because the `TC` event is part of DMA and not part of UART.
 > It is triggered when DMA transfers all the bytes from point *A* to point *B*.
 That is, point *A* for DMA is memory, point *B* is UART data register.
 > Now it is up to UART to clock out byte to GPIO pin